WZBSocialScienceCenter/tmtoolkit/doc/source/intro.rst

 At the moment, tmtoolkit focuses on methods around the *Bag-of-words* model, but word embeddings may be integrated in the future.

-The documentation for tmtoolkit is available on `tmtoolkit.readthedocs.org <https://tmtoolkit.readthedocs.org>`_.
+The documentation for tmtoolkit is available on `tmtoolkit.readthedocs.org <https://tmtoolkit.readthedocs.org>`_ and the GitHub code repository is on `github.com/WZBSocialScienceCenter/tmtoolkit <https://github.com/WZBSocialScienceCenter/tmtoolkit>`_.

 Features
 --------